ogait001/academic-profile/index.md

     <h2>About</h2>

     <p>
-Oscar Gaitan is a Nicaraguan-American independent philosophical researcher whose work explores ontology, temporality, metaphysical anthropology, phenomenology, philosophy of time, and Catholic thought.
-He is the author of The Lemniscate of Time: A Geometric Meditation on Eternity and Temporal Succession (2026), a monograph proposing the lemniscate (∞) as a contemplative framework for understanding the relationship between time and eternity.
+Oscar Gaitan is a Nicaraguan-American independent philosophical researcher developing an original philosophical framework on temporality, ontology, and metaphysical anthropology through publicly accessible open scholarship.
+He is the author of *The Lemniscate of Time: A Geometric Meditation on Eternity and Temporal Succession* (2026), a monograph proposing the lemniscate (∞) as a contemplative framework for understanding the relationship between time and eternity.
 </p>

 <p>
-His essays develop an original philosophical framework made publicly available through open scholarship.
+His essays explore philosophical theology, phenomenology, consciousness, temporality, and the metaphysics of human existence.
 </p>

     <h3>Contact</h3>